Iowa Democratic Party

 The Iowa Democratic Party (IDP) is the affiliate of the Democratic Party in the U.S. state of Iowa.

-While existing when Iowa was granted statehood in 1846, it did not gain broad electoral success until the mid-1950s, when demographic changes resulted in many new voters for the party from immigrants, union members, and industrial workers.

-The party organizes the Democratic Iowa presidential caucuses, which since 1972 have been the first presidential nominating contest in the national process.
+The party organizes the Democratic Iowa presidential caucuses.
+In recent years, the party has lost ground in the state, holding no congressional seats from Iowa, superminorities in both houses of the state legislature, and only one out of seven statewide elected officials.

 Current elected officials

 Democrats hold no seats in the U.S. House delegation.
 They hold one of the seven statewide offices and currently hold minorities in the Iowa House of Representatives and Iowa State Senate.